 - Being able to purchase fractional shares with M1 is transformational.
 They do this by purchasing in whole shares and adding the leftover fractions to their own inventory account.
 It makes it easier for the customer to deploy more money consistently and have a diversified portfolio.

 - M1 is a commission-free platform.
 Traditional brokerages made 10-35% of their money from commissions.
-Through technology development, the cost to trade is only an electronic message.
+Through technological development, the cost to trade is only an electronic message.
 Though not free, on a per-transaction basis, it can be no-cost to the user.

 - M1 can make money monetizing the assets held on their platform so by being efficient, they don’t need to charge transaction fees, making it a win-win arrangement.

 - M1 is not good for day traders.
 It’s suited for systematic investing in the portfolio of your choosing.
 Their trade windows occur twice a day and aggregate all orders on behalf of their customers once in the morning and once in the afternoon.

 - While you can invest money every day through M1, a good financial habit to establish is to invest the extra cash you have left over from your paycheck every two weeks.
 M1 allows for that to be automated.